CesiumGS/cesium-unreal/Documentation/api-design-guide.md

 Read this short and sweet [overview](https://squareys.de/blog/ue4-deprecating-symbols/) by Jonathan Hale that explains how to deprecate anything in Unreal Engine.
 This section expands briefly on some points, but most of it is already covered.

-- Use the `DeprecationMessage` should succinctly inform the user of the deprecation and redirect them to its replacement, if applicable.
+- Use `DeprecationMessage` to succinctly inform the user of the deprecation and redirect them to its replacement, if applicable.

 ```cpp
   UFUNCTION(